 An annulment essentially allows two married people a quick way through the legal system to terminate a marriage soon after they have entered into the union.
 There are various reasons why quickly ending a marriage may need to occur, but it is crucial that you handle this process the right way.
-At Randall Page, P.C., our team is here to help when you need a Virginia annulment attorney by your side.
+At Randall Page, P.C., our team is here to help when you need an annulment lawyer in Virginia by your side.
 We have experience helping individuals with annulments throughout the Courtland, Suffolk, Emporia, and Lawrenceville areas, and we will get to work on your case immediately.

 In the Commonwealth of Virginia, an annulment is different from a divorce.
 A divorce is considered the end of a valid marriage.
 However, an annulment is considered the end of an invalid marriage.
 There are various reasons why the courts in Virginia may grant an annulment, particularly if they deem that the marriage should not have existed in the first place.

 In order for an annulment to be granted by a judge in Virginia, one spouse will need a legal reason for successfully asking for the annulment.
 The following are grounds that can be used for annulment in the Commonwealth:

 If you or somebody you love needs help from a Virginia annulment lawyer, turn to the team at Randall Page, P.C. for help with your case as soon as possible.
 Our Virginia family law attorneys have vast experience handling family law cases throughout the Courtland, Suffolk, Emporia, and Lawrenceville areas, and we will provide you a welcome environment so that you can be comfortable working through this process.
 When you need an annulment attorney in Virginia by your side, you can contact us for a free consultation of your case by clicking here or by calling 757-517-8956.